mattbierner/i-u2764-everyone/README.md

 # I U+2764 Everyone
 To celebrate Valentine's Day, I've decided to use Twitter to send a personal and heartfelt message of love to each and every one of my 300 million fellow creatures.
-But, as much as I love all of you, the prospect of actually typing out 300 million tweets was just not that appealing, so instead I told my computer how to share love on my behalf.
+But, as much as I love all of you, the prospect of actually typing out 300 million tweets was just not that appealing, so instead I taught my computer how to share love on my behalf.

 This repo contains a simple Twitter bot script that builds up a database of sad, lonely, little users and, once every five minutes, picks a lucky lover for whom the bot tweets, "@USER, I ❤️ you".
 Each user will be loved at most once.
 At this rate, the bot should finish its first iteration in around 3000 years.

 [See it in action @\_LovedArt while you still can][_lovedart].

+** Update ** – Alas! banned after a mere 31 messages of love.
+But I've seen the error of my ways and created a [new bot to continue spreading love to everything](https://github.com/mattbierner/i-u2764-everything).

 ### Why?
 Why not?
 The world needs more love.